xcart/xc5-manual/en/modules/ebay_integration/exporting_products_to_ebay.md

 ---

-The eBay Integration module allows you to export product information from your store to eBay.
+The addon X-Cart eBay Integration allows you to export product information from your store to eBay.
 When exported to eBay, product information is used to form a new eBay listing, or to update an existing eBay listing created previously (for example, to update the available quantity of the product in the listing or to end a listing).
 You can export the information of just some specific products or all the products in your store at once.
 The export can be initiated from the details page of a specific product or from a product list in X-Cart Admin.

 **To export product information to eBay from a product list**: